How to Lose a Student in 7 Texts: Top Mistakes Colleges Make

 Email has an average open rate of just 20 percent.
 Text messages clock an astounding 98 percent.

-1. You don’t introduce yourself
+1. Introduce yourself

 Today’s learners, especially Generation Z, are skeptical of outbound communication.
 They’re quick to think texts are unsolicited spam.
-A message that says “apply to our college today!” or “we’re waiting for your FAFSA,” without revealing who is making these requests, will likely cause most students to ignore or delete the text.
+A message that says “Apply to our college today!” or “We’re waiting for your FAFSA,” without revealing who is making these requests, will likely cause most students to ignore or delete the text.

 Introducing yourself showcases transparency.
 You’re not hiding what office or department is behind the message.
 Better yet, if you share your name (rather than just your job title), you’ll add some personality.
 Students may even be able to find you listed on your college or university’s website, which lends credibility.